-The DPRK's railway system lags far behind that of the ROK in terms of double-track rails and automatic signaling systems, although a greater proportion of the railways in the DPRK is electrified than in its southern neighbor.
-The DPRK uses an electric traction system (DC3kv), while the ROK combines a different type of electric system (AC25kv) with diesel locomotives, so some means of switching between these two systems will be required when connecting the railways of the two countries.
+The DPRK's railway system lags far behind that of the ROK in terms of double-track rails and automatic signaling systems, although a greater proportion of the railway in the DPRK is electrified than in its southern neighbor.
+The DPRK uses an electric traction system (DC3kv), while the ROK combines a different type of electric system (AC25kv) with diesel locomotives, so some means of switching between these two systems would be required when connecting the railways of the two countries.

 Furthermore, the DPRK's domestic rail network consists of extremely dilapidated single-track lines, so a vast amount of investment would be required before block trains could run on them.
-The question is, who will provide the financial assistance that the DPRK requires in order to upgrade its railways?
+The question is who will provide the financial assistance that the DPRK requires in order to upgrade its railways.
+Another question is whether the railway upgrade project for transporting ROK cargo will be assigned a high priority in the economic rehabilitation of the DPRK.

-Furthermore, although the railway is electrified, the DPRK's trains often come to a standstill due to power shortages.
+In addition, although the railway is electrified, the DPRK's trains often come to a standstill due to power shortages.
 This fundamental stumbling block must be solved before block trains can run through the DPRK.